Campus Greenhouse Gas Emissions Inventory

 Context for Use

-This project uses the American College and University Presidents Climate Commitment framework; a greenhouse gas emissions assessment is required by all signatories to the commitment.
 Research of this kind is a major undertaking.
 This project requires a team of students working on it as a class project throughout the semester.
 It could also be accomplished by an individual student as part of an independent study over a year.

 Teaching Materials

 American College and University Presidents Climate Commitment is a high-visibility effort to address global warming by garnering institutional commitments to neutralize greenhouse gas emissions, and to accelerate the research and educational efforts of higher education to equip society to re-stabilize the earth's climate.
+Numerous greenhouse gas emissions inventories and climate action plans are available.

 Clean Air-Cool Planet developed the greenhouse gas calculator available for download.
-Their tool has is widely used by colleges and universities.
+Their tool is widely used by colleges and universities.

 Teaching Notes and Tips

-- Have/Needs Assessment (Birnbaum, 2004): Have students discuss:
+- Have/Needs Assessment

 - What they know about their topic?